ratlog/ratlog-spec/readme.md

 Mostly the output tools write to *stdout* is too specific and not *log-like*.
 But tools sometimes like to provide additional information about their state via *stderr*.
-That might be a good usecase of Ratlog.
+That might be a good use case of Ratlog.

 ### How do I collect metrics from Ratlog logs?